-"Open Your Eyes" was first released in September 2015, and it has been updated for re-release today (click on it below to watch).
-It’s narrated on screen by actor/activist/musician/artist and PPC Notable Member Jeff Bridges, whose "oak and leather and cigar smoke and the wilderness" voice helped the REFUSE message reach more than 13 million people in only 2 months.
+"Open Your Eyes" is narrated on screen by actor/activist/musician/artist and PPC Notable Member Jeff Bridges, whose "oak and leather and cigar smoke and the wilderness" voice helped the film reach more than 60 million views.

 Jeff knows: plastic is a substance the Earth cannot digest.
 Worldwide reliance on disposable plastic packaging and utensils is poisoning our bodies, killing wildlife, and overwhelming our planet.
 Single-use plastic deepens our dependence on fossil fuels, contributing to climate change and further harming our most at-risk communities.